cockroachdb/docs/cockroachcloud/frequently-asked-questions.md

 ### Are enterprise features available to me?

-Yes, CockroachCloud clusters run the enterprise version of CockroachDB and all [enterprise features](../stable/enterprise-licensing.html) are available to you.
+Yes, {{ site.data.products.dedicated }} clusters run the enterprise version of CockroachDB and all [enterprise features](../stable/enterprise-licensing.html) are available to you.

 ### Is there a public API for CockroachCloud?